-Bella Thorne Drips With Sweat Flaunting Cleavage & Washboard Abs In Dance Class — Pics
+Bella Thorne Drips With Sweat Flaunting Cleavage & Abs In Dance Class — Watch

 Bella Thorne is working on her fitness, and we’re her witness.
 The workout enthusiast led a wild, glitter-fueled dance class in LA today (Feb.
 2), where she flaunted her sexy cleavage and washboard abs.
 We’ve got the crazy pics AND video, right here!

 Leader of the pack!
 Already a woman of many talents, Bella Thorne, 19, has recently picked up a NEW hobby!
-The singer-turned-model-turned actress is now a dance instructor, who’s classes are unlike anything you’ve ever seen before.
+The singer-turned-model-turned actress is now a dance instructor, whose classes are unlike anything you’ve ever seen before.
 When Bella showed up on Feb.
 2 to teach a bunch of girls some moves, she totally went wild on the dance floor, swinging her arms and legs into the air (like she just don’t care).
 Her toned body was DRIPPING with sweat, and her face was covered in blue glitter.
-SEE HER EPIC DANCE CLASS HERE.

 If this is something you’d be interested it, hit up Millennium Dance Complex in Studio City — that’s where Bella was dancing!
 Her classes are only $20, but there’s probably a year-long waitlist to attend.
 In the meantime, we’ll live vicariously through the energetic pictures.
 It’s seriously amazing to see what a free spirit Bella has become.
 The blue-haired beauty is nothing like the cookie-cutter Disney star she used to be — you know, with her nipple ring, dyed locks, and fluid sexuality.
 If this is the new and improved Bella, we totally support it!